EliteMasterEric/awesome-lego-universe/server-setup/google-cloud-setup.md

 ![](../images/google-cloud-create.png)

+* Name it `darkflame-instance`.
-* Name it if you like.
-The default regon and zone are fine.
+* The default regon and zone are fine.
 * Select the machine type.
 The default is a 2-core, 4GB memory machine, which is way overkill for what we want.
 Select the series N1, machine type `f1-micro`, which at time of writing is currently priced at $4.88/month or $0.01/hour.
 Even this is more than what you need for a DLU server but smaller instances aren't available.
 * Scroll to the bottom and click Create.